This stuff is super important to help you protect your brand, and since I'm not a legal expert you should so do your own research.

-What is a trademark?
-It’s a literal extension of the phrase Marks of Trade.
-A "TM" protects the name or mark associated with the product or company to which they are attached and can be specific to the the type of activity being carried on (Apple Computers and Apple Auto Glass for example).
+So what's the big deal with ™ & ®?
+A trademark is a literal extension of the phrase Marks of Trade.
+A "TM" protects the name or mark associated with the product or company to which they are attached and can be specific to the the type of activity being carried on (for example, Apple Computers, Apple Auto Glass, Apple Valley Farm).

-The main test of trademark infringement (legally speaking) is whether or not a conflicting mark will confuse consumers (either by accident or design.)
-A trademark can be a word (real or imagined), name, symbol, color (yup, even colors) or sound, that is claimed and used by a company to identify its identity or products and distinguish them from those offered by others.
+The main test of trademark infringement (legally speaking) is whether or not a conflicting mark will confuse consumers either by accident or design.
+A trademark can be a word, real or imagined, a name, symbol, color (yup, even colors) or sound, that is claimed and used by a company to identify its identity or products and distinguish them from those offered by others.
 For all intents and purposes, a service mark is the same as a trademark, but identifies a service.

 A trademark offers more protection than copyright - even marks that are similar can be considered infringement - but the bar is set much higher for registered elements.
 More expensive too - filing a trademark usually requires the services of an attorney, unless you’re a persistent DIY, then it is possible to complete most of the process.
 A trademark can take up to a year to be granted, and costs, at a bare minimum, about $300 for the necessary paperwork.